FloriF/doorway-experiment/README.md

 # Doorway Experiment

-Code + Resoiurces for the experiment in my Master's thesis.
+Code + Resources for the experiment in my Master's thesis.

 ## Folder structure